 The Picture of Health is an invisible illness awareness program of CreActiv, LLC, inspired by Leslie's own struggles with invisible illness.
 It seeks to highlight individuals living with invisible physical, chronic, and mental illnesses.
-Through the art of photography, #TPOHBR will show its subjects in the manner in which they present themselves daily, focusing on the perceived ‘normalcy’ of people housed in ill bodies.
+Through the art of photography, #TPOH shows people in the manner in which they present themselves daily, focusing on the perceived ‘normalcy’ of people housed in ill bodies.

 The mission is to highlight invisible illness from infertility to PTSD to multiple sclerosis to fibromyalgia, among other illnesses.
 The objective is to elicit compassion and use the project as an educational resource to understanding a variety of health issues.